Master of Library and Information Science

 You will learn in a unique environment that exclusively offers small class sizes and experiential learning.
 This means you will get plenty of one-on-one time with faculty and hands-on projects.
 You will also work with a faculty advisor to design a custom coursework plan that fits a specific specialization area, like Archives, Digitization, Academic Librarianship or Information Technology.

-You can take classes in our Research Methods and Statistics program [link to RMS program page], too, to prepare for research-oriented positions.
+You can take classes in our Research Methods and Statistics program, too, to prepare for research-oriented positions.

 And because what you learn outside of the classroom is just as important as what you learn in it, you will have access to hands-on learning opportunities in real-world settings.